percwg/perc-wg/double/draft-ietf-perc-double.md

 1. Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

-2. If the first half of the key is zero, skip to step 6.
+2. If the packet carries repair data, skip to step 6.

 3. Form a synthetic RTP packet with the following contents:
   * Header: The RTP header of the original packet with the following